Advanced Studies in the Old Testament

 |School||School of Humanities and Social Science|

-Upon completion of this course students will be expected to: 1.
-Demonstrate a critical knowledge of key features of the historical, cultural and religious background of the Old Testament.
+On successful completion of this course, students will be able to: 1.
+Demonstrate a critical knowledge of key features of the historical, cultural and religious background of the Hebrew Bible.
 2. Explain the importance of the Exodus as the watermark of Jewish faith and the birth of a nation.
 3. Describe the circumstances of the Exile, the role of the prophets and the contribution of the Exile to the development of the Biblical text.
-4. Exegete selected Old Testament texts.
-5. Demonstrate an appreciation of the Old Testament as a literary account of God’s action in Israel’s history.
+4. Exegete selected Hebrew Bible texts.
+5. Demonstrate an appreciation of the Old Testament as a theological expression of Israel’s history.

 |Course Materials||None listed|